Everolimus (Afinitor ®)

 If you’re diabetic, you may find that your blood sugar levels are higher than usual.
 Talk to your doctor or nurse so that you know how to manage this.
 You may need to adjust your insulin or tablet dose.

-Changes to your blood cholesterol
+Changes to your cholesterol levels

 Everolimus may cause the levels of cholesterol in your blood to increase.
 Your doctor or nurse will take blood samples regularly to monitor this.

-Less common side effects of everolimus
+Less common and rare side effects of everolimus

 Back to top